Last updated 4 October 2021

 - dates your staff were unable to work due to coronavirus symptoms, shielding or caring responsibilities due to school closures.

-What if I disagree with HMRC?
+What if I disagreed with HMRC?

 How do I account for any payments received?